AndreBaltazar8/ablac/docs/compiler-api.md

 describe compilation-owned metadata and never expose a live runtime value or delegate object.

+## Typed dependency and mutation reflection

+Deferred expressions and function handles expose bounded, compiler-owned read/write summaries through `abla/compiler/parser`.
+An opaque `TypedAccessPath` has a semantic root (`parameter`, `receiver`, `local`, or `global`) followed by field, constant-index, dynamic-index, `cell`, `delegate`, or wildcard segments.
+Root parameters use declaration-order indexes; global identities are module-qualified.
+Queries never return a backend pointer or a live application value.

+`typedExpressionReadCount`/`typedExpressionRead` and their write and consume counterparts inspect any resolved deferred expression, not only a direct call.
+`typedFunctionRead...` and `typedFunctionWrite...` report declaration summaries relative to parameters, receivers, and globals.
+Direct and member calls substitute callee parameter paths with the caller's resolved argument path.
+Aliases, constant and dynamic indexes, `Cell.get`/`Cell.set`, delegated getter/setter bodies, receiver-field shorthand, globals, and imported helper functions retain structured paths.
+Recursive, indirect, contract-only, or otherwise unavailable bodies widen conservatively through the `ReadsUnknown` and `WritesUnknown` flags.

+Path query operations expose the root identity and ordered segments.
+`typedAccessPathsIntersect(left, right)` implements the prefix-aware invalidation relation: a write to a prefix intersects every dependency below it, dynamic/wildcard projections are conservative, and disjoint fields or constant indexes remain distinct.
+Ordering and the 64-path/8-segment bounds are deterministic.
+Exceeding a bound widens to unknown or wildcard metadata instead of silently omitting an access.

+`typedExpressionHasEffect` and `typedFunctionHasEffect` expose the ordinary transitive capability summary using the stable effect names `filesystem.read`, `filesystem.write`, `environment`, `process.io`, `network`, `clock`, `random`, and `trusted.native`.
+A framework can therefore require a binding evaluator to be read-only and capability-free while permitting a handler's declared state writes.

+`compilerGeneratedLiftedFunction` consumes a recorded expression and parallel capture-name, generated-parameter, type, and mutable-mode arrays.
+It rewrites free references to explicit parameters while respecting nested local/lambda bindings.
+Unlisted free variables, borrowed or affine captures, and writes through a capture not declared mutable fail transactionally with stable reactive diagnostics.
+The resulting declaration is still parsed, typed, ownership-checked, effect-checked, lowered, and target-verified with its generated namespace and originating expression span.

 Deferred call inspection also exposes `typedCallIsContract(expression)`.
 It reports whether the selected declaration came from an `import contract` projection while `typedCallTarget` and all